Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  As you can the example shows the A to B parts.
-Followed by the remaining value.

-  <br /><br />

   Each "a" is a part taken out of the number.<br />
   Each "b" is the scale used.